February 20, 2023 - Business IntelligenceData Analytics

 “the use of enabling technologies such as machine learning and AI to assist with data preparation, insight generation and insight explanation to augment how people explore and analyze data in analytics and BI platforms.
 It also augments the expert and citizen data scientists by automating many aspects of data science, machine learning, and AI model development, management and deployment.”

-Augemented Data Preparation consists of 4 steps: data acquisition, tool alignment, data discovery, and AA deployment during data cleaning.
+Augmented Data Preparation consists of 4 steps: data acquisition, tool alignment, data discovery, and AA deployment during data cleaning.

 1. Data acquisition: Retrieve data from its source through scraping, downloading, or importing.